vidyagames998/vidyagames998.github.io/dw1/index.md

 Happiness/Discipline:

 The graphics for happiness and discipline are super confusing.
 Glasses with all blue is 100 Discipline.
 Smiling all blue is 100 Happiness.
 Happiness is -100 to 100.
 Where Discipline is 0 to 100.
 Full pink bars are half way in their ranges.
+Both impact what you could evolve into.
+Happiness impacts how long your digimon will live.
+Discipline will affect how much time you have to take care of a status conditions.

 Tamer Level: